AdaCore/learn/intro_to_ada.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A similar approach is used when interfacing with subprograms written in C.
-In this case, an additional aspect is required: ``Import``.
+In this case, an additional aspect is required: :ada:`Import`.
 For example:

 .. code-block:: ada